Pabongkhapa Déchen Nyingpo: Practice of Buddhism

 In his memoir of his root Guru, Rilbur Rinpoche said:

-When he taught he would sit for up to eight hours without moving.
-About two thousand people would come to his general discourses and initiations and fewer to special teachings, but when he gave Bodhisattva vows, up to ten thousand people would show up.
+When he taught, he would sit for up to eight hours without moving.
+About two thousand people would come to his general discourses and initiations, and fewer to special teachings, but when he gave Bodhisattva vows, up to ten thousand people would show up.

 The introduction to Liberation in the Palm of Your Hand noted that:

 Pabongkha Rinpoche was probably the most influential Gelug lama of this century, holding all the important lineages of sutra and tantra and passing them on to most of the important Gelug lamas of the next two generations; the list of his oral discourses is vast in depth and breadth.
 He was also the root guru of the Kyabje Ling Rinpoche (1903–83), Senior Tutor of the Dalai Lama, Trijang Rinpoche, and many other highly respected teachers.
-His collected works occupy fifteen large volumes and go over every aspect of Buddhism.
+His collected works occupy fifteen large volumes and cover every aspect of Buddhism.
 If you have ever received a teaching from a Gelug lama, you have been influenced by Pabongkha Rinpoche.

-In Geshe Ngawang Dhargeyey's commentary to the Wheel of Sharp Weapons, he says:
+In Geshe Ngawang Dhargyey's commentary to the Wheel of Sharp Weapons, he says:

-Likewise, Lama Trijang Dorje Chang, Junior Tutor to His Holiness the present Dalai Lama, folds his hands upon the crown of his head whenever he mentions Kyabje Pa-bongkha Rinpoche.
+Likewise, Lama Trijang Dorje Chang, Junior Tutor to His Holiness the present Dalai Lama, folds his hands upon the crown of his head whenever he mentions Kyabje Pabongkha Rinpoche.
 He was such a great lama, unsurpassed by any, that hardly any lamas or geshes of the Three Pillars (the monasteries of Ganden, Sera and Drepung) had not been his disciples.

-In 1921, at Chuzang Hermitage near Lhasa, Pabongkha Rinpoche gave a historic 24-day exhibition on the Lam Rim, or "stages of the path," that was attended by around 700 people.
-About 30 lamas and reincarnations of lamas came from the three major monasteries in Lhasa, and many more travelled weeks from the Central Province, from Tsang, and from as far away as Amdo and Kham.
+In 1921, at Chuzang Hermitage near Lhasa, Pabongkha Rinpoche gave a historic 24-day exhibition on the Lamrim, or "stages of the path," that was attended by around 700 people.
+About 30 lamas and reincarnations of lamas came from the three major monasteries in Lhasa, and many more travelled weeks from the Central Province, from U-Tsang, and from as far away as Amdo and Kham.
 There were also many lay people present.
-According to Rato Khyongla Rinpoche, who was present, noted: During that summer session several traders and at least two high government officials found their lives transformed by his eloquence: they forsook their jobs to study religion and to give themselves to meditation.
+Rato Khyongla Rinpoche, who was present, noted: During that summer session, several traders and at least two high government officials found their lives transformed by his eloquence: they forsook their jobs to study religion and to give themselves to meditation.